What Is Dysthymia? Learning More About Persistent Depressive Disorder

 Thoughts of death or suicide

-So, what is persistent depressive disorder?
-It is a long-term form of depression.
-An individual with persistent depressive disorder may feel persistent sadness, emptiness, or hopelessness, and they may lose interest in daily activities.
+This mental health condition is a long-term form of depression.
+An individual with persistent depressive disorder may feel persistent sadness, emptiness, or hopelessness and lose interest in daily activities.
 With persistent depressive disorder, these feelings can last for years.

-Persistent depressive disorder differs from major depressive disorder in two main ways: length of time and severity.
-Persistent depressive disorder is not as severe as MDD, but it lasts for over two years.
-Meanwhile, MDD is more severe but may last a shorter time, such as around two weeks.
-The symptoms of persistent depressive disorder tend to be less severe and less intense than those experienced by individuals with MDD.
-However, persistent depressive disorder is a long-term disorder that can negatively impact quality of life over a long period.
+Persistent depressive disorder differs from major depressive disorder in two main ways, including the duration and severity of depressive symptoms.
+Persistent depressive disorder is not as severe as MDD but lasts over two years.
+Meanwhile, MDD is more severe but may last a shorter period, like two weeks or two months.

 Brain chemistry